 SKILLS DESCRIPTORS AUTONOMY AND RESPONSIBILITY GENERIC INDICATORS CIRCLE 1 Identifies the key elements in very short informative written pieces.
 Writes a couple of words related to their environment.
 Reading and writing are done using help and resources available in context.
 The spatial and typographical organization in the main documents found in one's environment allows identification of these written pieces' nature and function.
 Recurring documents in one's environment and lists of words about daily activity are written.
 CIRCLE 2 Identifies relevant information in short texts from their environment.
 Writes short informative pieces related to their environment.
 Reading and writing depend on how familiar and predictable the text is.
 Communication situation and object of the message are understood when reading short informative texts about daily activities.
 Written documents are about one's daily activities.
 CIRCLE 3 Uses most written sources needed for their activity.
 Writes documents Texts on various subjects can be read.
 The form given to a text is appropriate to the situation.
 The documents used allows one to describe and inform about one's activity.
 Discernment and transmission between messages are done with known recipients. related to their activity and context.
-CIRCLE 4 Manages and processes complex and varied texts.
-Writes elaborate pieces. examined.
+CIRCLE 4 Manages and processes Complex writings are critically The implications of all types of documents in one's context are known and understood. complex and varied texts.
+Writes elaborate pieces examined.
 Responsibility is taken for one's understanding.
 A wide array of written pieces is produced